menu icon

 As mentioned above, this Brioche Slider Bun recipe was developed specifically to go with my Chicken Schnitzel Sliders with Green Apple Slaw and Creamy Stone Ground Mustard Sauce, so I definitely recommend making these buns for those!

-These are also perfect for my Barbecue Chicken Slider recipe too!
-Toasting the buns really takes them up to the next level.
+These are also perfect for my Barbecue Chicken Slider recipe, too!
+Toasting the buns really takes them to the next level.

 Or make my recipe for Quick and Easy Sloppy Joes into a party appetizer with these slider buns.